How To Define Your Life Priorities & Why It Matters

 The Impact of Misaligned Priorities

-When your priorities are not aligned with your actions, you can experience stress, burnout, and dissatisfaction – the dreaded life slump.
 And this isn’t just about being in a job you love.
 This misalignment can relate to every aspect of your life and can drastically impact your personal happiness.

 How to Identify Your Top Priorities In Life